Skip to Content

 Diverting From My Usual Vanilla Cake Recipe

-I usually fall back on my go to vanilla layer cake recipe, but that recipe didn’t feel quite right for this cake.
+I usually fall back on my go-to vanilla layer cake recipe, but that recipe didn’t feel quite right for this cake.

 While my vanilla cake is delicious, it’s a butter cake recipe so it’s a somewhat dense cake.
 It also has a slightly tangy flavor from the buttermilk in the recipe.

 I wanted the cake layers in this white chocolate raspberry cake to be fluffy and light.
-I also didn’t want the flavor of the cake layers to complete with the flavor of the frosting and filling in this cake.
+I also didn’t want the flavor of the cake layers to compete with the flavor of the frosting and filling in this cake.

 image of a fluffy white cake layer that's been leveled and is ready to be stacked